WebClub-NITK/laundry-NITK/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-An application to automate tasks done at the Central Laundry,NITK and bring it into the 21st century with the use of modern technology.
+An application to automate tasks done at the Central Laundry, NITK and bring it into the 21st century with the use of modern technology.
 Developed and maintained by members of [DSC NITK](https://dsc.community.dev/national-institute-of-technology-karnataka/).

 Here's why: